Rapptz/discord.py/docs/api.rst

     or Discord terminating the connection one way or the other.

     This function can be called many times without a corresponding :func:`on_connect` call.

-.. function:: on_shard_disconnect(shard_id)

-    Similar to :func:`on_disconnect` except used by :class:`AutoShardedClient` to denote when a particular shard ID has disconnected from Discord.

-    .. versionadded:: 1.4

-    :param shard_id: The shard ID that has disconnected.
-    :type shard_id: :class:`int`

 .. function:: on_ready()